-wogma rating: Watch when on TV/online (?) - and skip the last half hour
+wogma rating: Add to “To Watch” list, watch some day (?) - and skip the last half hour

 Jabariya Jodi is not as much a romantic comedy as it is the story of a boy trying to come out of his father’s unsavoury shadow.
 But the need for a rom-com climax ruins whatever little it had tried to gain in the first two hours.Read more

 The trailer of the film looks jaded.
 I didn’t look it up, but wouldn’t be surprised if the film has been long in the making.
 The release date has changed at least twice already.
 It doesn’t help that the one-liners in the trailer that fulfill the “com” requirements of a “rom-com” are funny, but I am never sure they will have enough to last through the film.

 The story doesn’t seem to be big on conventional romance, which is fantastic.
 At the same time, there is a fair share of forcefulness in the “romance”, which makes me extremely uncomfortable these days.
 Again, while the anti-dowry drive makes me happy, the character’s intentions might not be all noble, but might be political.

 Of course, we have Siddharth Malhotra and Parineeti Chopra taking us through this, so the film is unlikely to be all bad.
 Their combination has worked well once and looks like they are carrying it forward here too.
 Hope there is more to the Jabariya Jodi than that though.

 - meeta, a part of the audience